antaldaniel/dataandlyrics/content/post/2020-10-27-why-start-music-observatory/index.md

 authors = ["Daniel Antal, CFA"]

-tags = ["musicology", "recommendations", "machine-learning", "playlist", "listen-local", "forgetify"]
+tags = ["music-economy", "royalties", "value-gap", "recommendations", "machine-learning"]

 summary = "Forgetify is an application that is “recommending” you songs that have never been played on Spotify - not even by their families, friends or foes.
 When you design a recommendation engine for an artist or a label, you want to avoid that their songs ever arrive to Forgetify."

-projects = ["listen-local", "music-observatory"]
+projects = ["music-observatory"]

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.